segmentstream-com/segmentstream-com.github.io/_docs/guides/webhooks-offline-data-import.md

 2. Choose **Webhook** from the list.
 3. Define Google BigQuery **Destination table** where collected data will be stored.
 4. Choose the **UTC offset** from the list.
-5. Select **Integration type** depending on the programming languages using on your backend.
+5. Select **Integration type** depending on the programming language on your backend.
 6. Copy **Snippet** code.
 7. Click **Save** and follow the further instructions to integrate the code.